Ballet 5:8 Presents

 — Registered Nurse

-“La Llorona was one of the best shows we have attended in a long time.
-Thanks to all involved for giving us the chance to see this performance!”
+“La Llorona was one of the best shows we have attended in a long time.”

 How long is the show?